akka/akka/akka-docs/java/actor-registry.rst

 Actors can be looked up using the 'akka.actor.Actors.registry()' object.
 Through this registry you can look up actors by:

-* uuid com.eaio.uuid.UUID – this uses the ‘uuid’ field in the Actor class, returns the actor reference for the actor with specified uuid, if one exists, otherwise None
+* uuid com.eaio.uuid.UUID – this uses the ``uuid`` field in the Actor class, returns the actor reference for the actor with specified uuid, if one exists, otherwise None
-* id string – this uses the ‘id’ field in the Actor class, which can be set by the user (default is the class name), returns all actor references to actors with specified id
+* id string – this uses the ``id`` field in the Actor class, which can be set by the user (default is the class name), returns all actor references to actors with specified id
-* parameterized type - returns a 'ActorRef[]' with all actors that are a subtype of this specific type
+* parameterized type - returns a ``ActorRef[]`` with all actors that are a subtype of this specific type
-* specific actor class - returns a 'ActorRef[]' with all actors of this exact class
+* specific actor class - returns a ``ActorRef[]`` with all actors of this exact class

 Actors are automatically registered in the ActorRegistry when they are started and removed when they are stopped.
-But you can explicitly register and unregister ActorRef's if you need to using the 'register' and 'unregister' methods.
+But you can explicitly register and unregister ActorRef's if you need to using the ``register`` and ``unregister`` methods.

 Here is a summary of the API for finding actors: